What is a DHI Hair Transplant?

 Flexible Payment Plans and Financing

-DHI hair transplants are now made more accessible by most clinics that provide:
+DHI hair transplants are now made more accessible by our 0% finance plans.

 - Interest-only instalment plans at 0% interest across a 6-12 month period, allowing you to pay off the cost gradually.

-- Flexible Payment: deposits are due at the time of booking, and the balance is due at the time of surgery.
+- Flexible Payment: deposits are due at the time of booking and securing the date for surgery

 Evaluating Hair-Loss Stability and Donor Supply